 It is the intention of your company to continue the sustainable dividend policy that the company has been following since inception.
-Your directors have proposed a dividend of 12% for the year 2021, after considering the CBO guidelines, comprising 7% cash and 5% unsecured non-convertible bonus stock bonds with a face value of RO 0.100 (subject to the approval at the AGM) redeemable after 60 months, thus maintaining its track record of paying consistent dividends without interruption since inception.
-This takes the cumulative dividend paid to shareholders to 466.33% since inception.
-The unsecured non-convertible redeemable bonus stock bonds will be issued from Company's Retained Earnings account.
+Your directors have proposed a dividend of 12.25% for the year 2022, after considering the CBO guidelines, comprising 7.25% cash and 5% unsecured compulsorily convertible bonus stock bonds with a face value of RO 0.100 (subject to the approval at the AGM), thus maintaining its track record of paying consistent dividends without interruption since inception.
+This takes the cumulative dividend paid to shareholders to 478.58% since inception.
+The unsecured compulsorily convertible bonus bonds will be paid from Company's retained earnings.